osnapitstrix/ISDM-A2/ASSIGNMENT 2 Report Final.md

 ## 1.2 Project Objectives

-The project objective is to create an information system that meets the following criteria:
+The main project objective is to create an information system that meets the following criteria:
 * improves the operations of the in-house call management centre
 * has the capability to adjust the call flow rate to suitable relationship managers (RM)
 * improves call routing and dynamic flow for both inbound and outbound calls